jmacost5/cpp-528-fall-2021-group-05/_posts/2021-11-28-ch05-evaltxcred.md

 **How can we test the parallel lines assumption in this model?**

-So I am not exactly sure how to test for this, but looking at the coefficients across both models it looks like on vacancy and unemployment they stay the same which would not violate the parallel lines assumption (Harrell, 2015).
-However there is a small change in income, which may violate the parallel lines assumption?
+Using the fixed model effect the coefficients across both models it looks like on vacancy and unemployment they stay the same which would not violate the parallel lines assumption (Harrell, 2015).

 Reference Harrell, F. E. (2015).
 Regression modeling strategies: With applications to linear models, logistic and ordinal regression, and